AutoViML/deep_autoviml/README.md

 ![how_deep](deep_3.jpg)

 ## Tips
-You can use the following tricks to make deep_autoviml work best for you:
+You can use the following arguments in your input to make deep_autoviml work best for you:
 - `model_options = {"model_use_case":'pipeline'}`: If you only want keras preprocessing layers (i.e. keras pipeline) then set the model_use_case input to "pipeline" and Deep Auto_ViML will not build a model but just return the keras input and preprocessing layers.
 You can use these inputs and output layers to any sequential model you choose and build your own custom model.
 - `model_options = {max_trials:5}`: Always start with a small number of max_trials in model_options dictionary or a dataframe.
 Start with 5 trials and increase it by 20 each time to see if performance improves.
 Stop when performance of the model doesn't improve any more.
 This takes time.
 - `model_options = {'cat_feat_cross_flag':True}`: default is False but change it to True and see if adding feature crosses with your categorical features helps improve the model.
 However, this will explode the number of features in your model.
 Be careful.